Bangkok taxi complaints: are they necessary?

 The next time you take a Bangkok taxi ride try behaving differently

 Be smiling when you get into the taxi and be friendly and polite.
-If you speak Thai, or the taxi driver speaks English, have a short conversation and do your best to treat the driver like a human being.
+If you speak Thai, or the taxi driver speaks English, have a short conversation, and do your best to treat the driver like a human being.

 And, when you get out, give them a tip.
 Even a tiny amount like 10 baht is always appreciated and shows you were happy with the service.

-In return, you’ll likely get great service, an honest driver and a pleasant experience.
+In return, you will likely get great service, an honest driver and a pleasant experience.
 Sure, you might get one surly taxi driver now and again as, yes, they are out there.
 But, I can guarantee you 99 percent of the time, your experience with Bangkok taxi drivers will be better.